gulabd/UVITTools.jl/docs/src/index.md

 ### Wavelength Calibration

-The relative pixel coordinates along the dispersion direction are converted using linear dispersion relations
-$$
-\lambda = c_0 + c_1 \times pixel,
-$$
-where the coefficients $c_0$ and $c_1$ are derived from wavelength calibration based on observations of the planetary nebula NGC40.
+The relative pixel coordinates along the dispersion direction are converted using linear dispersion relations $\lambda = c_0 + c_1 \times pixel$, where the coefficients $c_0$ and $c_1$ are derived from wavelength calibration based on observations of the planetary nebula NGC40.
 The UVITToools.jl functions  ` fuv_grating1_pixel2lamA`, `fuv_grating1_wavelength_calib` for FUV-Grating1 and similar functions for other gratings use updated wavelength calibrations compared to those provided in [Dewangan (2021)](https://link.springer.com/article/10.1007/s12036-021-09691-w).

 One can convert the relative pixel coordinates to wavelength using the command